awwx/ar/readme.md

   Racket's `let` with `racket-let`, and so on.

-* Ail code is not loaded in a Racket module, but is instead eval'ed one form at a time like Arc's `load` or Racket's [racket/load](http://docs.racket-lang.org/reference/load-lang.html) language.
+* Ail code is not loaded in a Racket module, but is instead eval'ed one form at a time.
+This is like Arc's `load` or Racket's [racket/load](http://docs.racket-lang.org/reference/load-lang.html) language.